tschuehly/spring-view-component/README.md

 ## Examples

-If you want to get started right away you can find examples for all possibilites here:
+If you want to get started right away you can find examples for all possible language combinations here:
 [Examples](/examples/)

 ## Nesting ViewComponents: